thleigh/Affirmations-App/README.md

 ## Keeping Organized
 <hr/>
 A powerful tool that helped the team keep organized was [Trello](https://trello.com/).
 We set our Trello board to have a column for To-do, Work in Progress, Pull Request/Merge, Merged, Done, Project Resources, and Strech Goals.
-This helped us keep track of each team members progress and where we needed to spend more of our time.
-It helped us organize sprints and effictively and satisfyingly see our goals.
+This helped us keep track of each team member's progress and where we needed to spend more of our time.
+It helped us organize sprints and effectively and satisfyingly see our goals.

 ![trello](./README-assets/trello.png)